-From minor fender benders on rural roads to deadly head-on collisions on the highway, car accidents injure Orlando drivers, pedestrians, and bicyclists every day.
-These injuries can lead to significant physical damage and pain and suffering.
 Fortunately, if you’ve suffered an injury, an Orlando car accident lawyer may be able to help you get the money you need to put your life back together and route you on the road to recovery.

 When you’ve been injured in a car accident, you want to find a law firm that works for you.
-At Wooten, Kimbrough, Damaso & Dennis, P.A., our Orlando car accident lawyers draw on their years of experience to help you get the best results possible.
+At Wooten, Kimbrough, Damaso & Dennis, P.A., our Orlando personal injury lawyers draw on their years of experience to help you get the best results possible.
 We represent people injured in vehicle collisions caused by negligence, and our team of top-rated attorneys has more than 100 years of combined experience holding negligent parties responsible, from catastrophic injuries to wrongful deaths.

 Car accidents can be a confusing and frustrating time for you and your family.
 However, you can help the situation run more smoothly by following a few easy steps.
 Here are five to keep in mind: